Tattoo Pain vs Laser Tattoo Removal Pain

 While everyone’s experience with getting a tattoo differs, some generalizations can be made when exploring the least and most painful locations for a tattoo.
 Factors like size and style (whether there is much shading or not) will also impact the level of pain you may experience.

-The Least and Most Painful Spots to Tattoo
+The Most and Least Painful Spots for Tattoo Removal

 Before looking at specific body parts, let’s review some of the factors that can affect if a tattoo will be painful or not.
 Apart from your personal threshold for pain, these factors will impact how getting a tattoo feels:

 - Experience (if you’ve gotten tattoos before or not)

 These are just a few factors that are worth considering as you decide whether to get your new ink.
 It’s also important to keep in mind that your reaction could change throughout the process depending on what’s being done and where it’s placed.

 Now that we have the basics covered let’s get into the specifics of tattoo placements and pain.

 Let’s go ahead and get the worst out of the way.
 Here are some of the most painful areas on your body to get a tattoo.
 Pain in the following areas is generally high to severe because they are close to bones without much fat, have many nerve endings, and/or thinner skin.

 The Least Painful Places to Tattoo

 While the list above may seem quite long, the good news is that there are still plenty of other areas that are much lower on the pain scale when getting inked.
 If you know that you don’t have a high tolerance for pain it may be worth considering one of the following placements: